Indicators of Climate Change

 Indicators are observations or calculations that can be used to track conditions and trends.
 For example, businesses might look at the unemployment index as one of a number of indicators representing the condition of the economy.
 Similarly, indicators of climate change—whether ecological, physical, or societal—can help communicate key aspects of the changing environment, point out vulnerabilities, and inform decision making at local, state, and national levels.
 Indicators are an important part of the vision for the sustained National Climate Assessment (NCA).

 A proposed National Climate Indicators System, currently in pilot phase, will go beyond documenting climate changes to encompass climate-related impacts, as well as adaptation and mitigation responses for natural systems and human sectors.
-It will provide scientific data to decision makers that will help them prepare for and respond to climate change.
+Uniting and building on efforts from across several USGCRP agencies, it will provide scientific data to decision makers that will help them understand and respond to climate change.